Skip to main content

 If none of the tied players has the Monkey Trophy Card, the tied players share the victory.

-What do I do if I lose some of the LEGO® bricks?
+What do I do if I lose some of the LEGO® building elements?

-New bricks can be ordered from the LEGO Group website here.
+New building elements can be ordered from the LEGO Group website here.

 You can find the product codes on Page 2 of the paper rules or here: